pomponchik/instld/README.md

 instld script.py
 ```

 The contents of the script will be executed in the same way as if you were running it through the `python script.py` command.
+If necessary, you can pass additional arguments to the command line, as if you are running a regular Python script.
 However, if your program has imports of any packages other than the built-in ones, they will be installed automatically.
 Installed packages are automatically cleaned up when you exit the program, so they don't leave any garbage behind.

 ### Special comment language